(406) 404-1600

 • THEO 5301Theological Foundations

 Theological Foundations is designed to give the student a fundamental understanding of the principles, nature, and purpose of Christian theology, and to prepare the student for further study in particular areas of theology.
+THEO 5301 is a prerequisite for all 6000-7000 level Theological Studies courses.
 (3 credit hours)

 The theological landscape of our own time is vast.
-With deep roots in the Enlightenment, theology in the Modern period grappled with the profound changes in human knowledge brought about in particular by developments in philosophy and the natural sciences.
-By readings of key texts over this significant span o theological history, THEO 6305 follows the development of enlightenment rationalism—with its roots in both the radical reformation and in the “new philosophy” of its time— through the reactions to it in various romanticisms, to its wrestling with global political challenges brought on by world wars, and social and political injustices of communities, states, and nations.
+Beginning with the Western split in the Reformation, and moving through the Enlightenment, theology in the Modern period has had to grapple with the profound changes in human knowledge brought about in particular by developments in philosophy and the natural sciences.
+By readings of key texts over this significant span of theological history, THEO 6302 traces developments of enlightenment rationalism—with its roots in both the radical reformation and in the “new philosophy” of its time—through the reactions to it in various romanticisms, to its wrestling with global political challenges brought on by world wars, and social and political injustices of communities, states, and nations.
 (3 credit hours)

 THEO 6308 details the doctrine of creation for the Judeo-Christian religious tradition.
 This course engages the biblical creation texts and the human relationship to the rest of creation, as well as the role of humans as “apprentice creators” and what that role entails.
 (3 credit hours)

-• THEO 6309God With Us: God the Son and the Christ
+• THEO 6309God With Us: Jesus the Christ

 In THEO 6309 the student will engage biblical and primary theological texts from the church’s history on that central mystery of the Christian faith: God with us for us and our salvation.
 (3 credit hours)

 The church today is suffering a case of mistaken identity.
 Many Christian believers are unsure of what the church is, why it exists, and what its actual mission is.
-THEO 6310 covers in detail the mission of the Holy Spirit and the genesis, nature, and function of the church as the “Body of Christ.”
+THEO 6310 covers in detail the mission of the Holy Spirit in the process of salvation, from the inauguration of the church as the body of Christ unto the fulfillment of all things and the end of time.
 (3 credit hours)

 • THEO 6311Ethics: The Christian Life

 THEO 6311 asks the classical question of ethics: What makes for a flourishing human life?
 This course pursues an answer to this question by engaging primary texts, biblical and theological, from the Christian tradition written in answer to it.
 Application is made for clergy and lay people.
-This course cross-lists as SPR 6303.
 (3 credit hours)

 • THEO 6300Independent Studies

 THEO 6300 provides students with the opportunity to work with a faculty member on a particular topic of theology that is either not covered or not covered in-depth in the other THEO courses.
-To register for this course, students must receive approval from their advisor and from the academic provost.
+To register for this course, students must fill out the online form, and receive approval from their advisor and from the academic provost.
 (3 credit hours)

 • THEO 7301Advanced Theological Studies